JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 3. As a First Time Visitor, I want to be able to go to the Register page and create my own account if I am considering making a purchase.

 ### Returning Visitor Goals
-1. As a Returning Visitor, I want to be able to be able to make purchases of art prints easily and effortlessly, as I have an account and my information will be pre-loaded to save me time.
+1. As a Returning Visitor, I want to be able make purchases of art prints easily and efficiently, as I now have an account and my information (e.g. billing and shipping) will be pre-loaded.
-2. As a Returning Visitor, I want to be able to filter my searches for artworks by genre, price, rating or specials, in order that I can purchase the artworks that best suit my taste and price range.
+2. As a Returning Visitor, I want to be able to filter my searches for artworks by categories including genre, price, rating or specials, in order that I can purchase the artworks that best suit my preference and price range.

 ### Frequent Visitor Goals
-1. As a Frequent/Returning Visitor, I want to be able to easily contact Young Irish Artists if there has been any issue with my purchase, and the contact information is clearly highlighted in the Footer Section of the site.
+1. As a Frequent/Returning Visitor, I want to be able to easily contact Young Irish Artists if there has been any issue with my purchase, and the contact information for the company is clearly highlighted in the Footer Section of the site.
-2. As a Frequent/Returning Visitor, I want to be able to see new artists that have joined the site and the new artworks that they have produced, as the artworks on offer will be updated on a regular basis.
+2. As a Frequent/Returning Visitor, I want to be able to see new artists that have joined the site and the new artworks that they have produced, as well as new artworks by current artists, as the artworks on offer for sale will be updated on a regular basis.

 ## Design

 ### Colour Scheme
-- In designing the colour scheme for this website, I focused upon using various white, black and green colours, while the buttons and toasts used a variety of colours (including blue, yellow and red) for hover, focus and active states.
-I ensured that these colours contrasted well in respect of the overall styling and would result in good readability and accessibility for the user, which I confirmed was in order through completing detailed testing on Google Lighthouse.
+- In designing the colour scheme for this website, I focused upon using various white, black and green colours, while the buttons and toast messages use a variety of colours (including blue, yellow and red) for hover, focus and active states.
+I ensured that these colours contrasted well in respect of the overall styling and would result in good readability and accessibility for the user, which I confirmed was in order through completing detailed testing on Google Lighthouse (accessibility = 100).

 - The main colours that I used for the website are detailed in the colour chart below which I prepared on coolors.co;